If you enjoy working with people and helping them realise their ambitions, being a careers adviser could be a great job for you

 What to expect

-- The work may be based in a variety of locations including schools, colleges, community centres, jobcentres, libraries, Connexions offices, Sure Start Centres and housing associations.
+- You may work in a variety of locations including schools, colleges, community centres, jobcentres, libraries, and housing associations.

-- Opportunities in this profession exist nationwide.
+- Job opportunities exist nationwide.
 The National Careers Service operates through many different organisations (with some services being contracted out) across the UK.

-- Careers advisers may need to travel during the day to their different places of work and also to meet employers, training providers and professionals from other organisations.
-Occasionally they may need to travel to other parts of the country for meetings and conferences, which may involve overnight stays.
-Overseas travel or work is unlikely.
+- You may need to travel during the day to different places of work and also to meet employers, training providers and professionals from other organisations.
+You may also occasionally travel to other parts of the country for meetings and conferences, which could involve overnight stays.

-Although this area of work is open to all graduates, a degree, HND or foundation degree in a sociological or educational related topic would be useful.
+Although this area of work is open to all graduates, a degree, HND or foundation degree in a sociology or education-related topic would be useful.
 In particular the following subjects may help:

 - youth work.

-Foundation degrees in working with young people and young people's services are available and may be useful to those who wish to work in schools or colleges.
+Foundation degrees in working with young people and young people's services are available and may be useful if you want to work in schools or colleges.

 For more information on the QCG and relevant training providers see the Career Development Institute (CDI).